-Make sure that you have attached a network cable (unless of course you use WiFi).
-Then power on the device.
-It will setup your SD card for info-beamer hosted.
+Finally power on the device.
+It will set up your SD card for info-beamer hosted.
 This might take a minute or two depending on the SD card speed.
 The screen will look like this:

 Once the system is ready it will transition into a graphical welcome screen that looks like this:

 The welcome screen has useful indicators that make it easy to confirm if the system is working as intended: You can check if you can see the complete ouput and verify that all required network service can be reached.

 In the bottom right corner you'll find information about the current network connection.
 You'll see the IP address as well as the network device used to establish a connection.
 If you see <no ip>, you might want to verify if your device is correctly configured.